 This past weekend I saw a plane disappear right out of the sky.
 I’m being totally serious—but I’ll get to that later.

-I took my son camping with friends.
+I went camping with friends.
 I set up our tent.
-Cooked him a hamburger over the crackling fire, played barefoot in a cold mountain stream, and watched shooting stars in the big night sky from under the warm covers of our sleeping bags.
+Cooked a hamburger over the crackling fire, played barefoot in a cold mountain stream, and watched shooting stars in the big night sky from under the warm covers of our sleeping bags.

 It was classic.